 After baking for 20-22 minutes, the tops should be just slightly browned, mounded on the top (not flat) and a toothpick should come out clean when poked in the middle.

 How to Include Muffins in a Balanced Meal

 Having a homemade baked good prepped and ready to go is a great way to start the week.
 These are already fairly balanced (see nutrition info below), but I still like to make sure to include multiple food groups in meals and snacks when possible.
-[I always recommend this to my LRN nutrition coaching clients too].

 Here are some of my favorite ways to serve muffins in meals and snacks throughout the week.
 One muffin, served with: